 “What really sold it is they were offering support for one year, so if staff had a question or problem, they could get help,” Messer said.
 “No one else was offering that.”

 Assisting at Assisted Living

-NCALA decided on the the Echo Shows partly because Messer and her team felt the screen and visual elements might be easier for older residents to learn to use.
+NCALA decided on the Echo Shows partly because Messer and her team felt the screen and visual elements might be easier for older residents to learn to use.
 As for how the residents will use the smart display, Messer said the primary purpose would be virtual visitations, which is part of why the smart displays will be in the common area.
 Setting it up that way also eliminates any potential for accidental purchases or sharing of personal details.
 The smart displays will show off recommendations for apps and skills the residents might like too.
 There’s already evidence the devices can be helpful.
-Project Zilver and Voice for Loneliness have both published studies showing how, along with keeping people connected by phone and video calls, voice assistants can be comforting companions.
+Project Zilver and Voice for Loneliness have both published studies showing how voice assistants can be comforting companions, along with keeping people connected by phone and video calls.

 “Being able to request songs and music is always very popular, as is trivia,” Stewart said.
 “Hallway singalongs are also very popular and just general questions and answers.
 I often like to show them funny things, things that break the ice and get them interested.
 I’m excited to see what it does for people’s spirits.”

-The smart displays will be spread out to the communities based on the number of residents, with fairly even split between those with no more than six residents and those with more than seven.
+The smart displays will be spread out to the communities based on the number of residents, with a fairly even split between those with no more than six residents and those with more than seven.
 More populated communities will naturally be the first to get more than one Echo Show.
-After gathering enough data on how the devices are being used and how they are helping the residents, Messer plans to return to the legislators and push for expanding the grant and the program.
+After gathering enough data on how residents are using the devices and how they are helping them, Messer plans to return to the legislators and push for expanding the grant and the program.